MaksymilianKalek/Flask-Assistants-Management-System/README.md

 # Assistants Management System

-This is a Flask application which allows you to:
+This is a simple CRUD Flask application that I've created for one of the recruitment processes that I was a part of which allows you to:
 - Create assistants
 - Update their informations
 - Delete them